 An impatient Steve pulled her up by the hair, dragging her across the floor into the kitchen.
-Jackson’s screams are drowned out by her anguished cries and the sound of Steve’s grunting - as he continued to kick and punch Kathryn, dragging her behind him.
+Jackson’s screams were drowned out by her anguished cries and the sound of Steve’s grunting - as he continued to kick and punch Kathryn, dragging her behind him.

 All the noise finally drowned out, as Jackson rocked himself to calm.
 He got up from the floor, picked out the shards of glass that pierced his flesh.
 He wiped his tear-stained face with his t-shirt.

-When Jackson entered the kitchen, Steven was sitting at the table with the bottle of Jack Daniel bourbon to his mouth.
+When Jackson entered the kitchen, Steven was sitting at the table with the bottle of Jack Daniels bourbon to his mouth.
 Kathryn had her back turned to him at the stove, but he could see her shoulders shaking and he knew she was still crying.